CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-In the old days, the first few days at the hospital with a newborn might have felt like a mini vacation, except you didn’t realize it at the time: Nurses took care of your needs, someone brought you food, you could sleep as much as you liked and a lactation consultant was a call button away.
+In the old days, the first few days at the hospital with a newborn might have felt like a mini vacation, except you didn’t realize it at the time: Nurses took care of your needs, someone brought you food, you could sleep and a lactation consultant was a call button away.
 Two to four days later, assuming it was an uncomplicated birth, homecoming was a mash-up of emotions, sleep exhaustion and, possibly, minor chaos.
 But these days (especially since the pandemic) that homecoming may be happening sooner for new moms.
 To help you better prepare, here’s what you need to know about what’s in store on Day 1 for you and your newly expanded family.

 What It’s Like for Baby